 "Learning how to begin and complete r therapy correctly.
 Each stage of therapy was presented in a timely and correct manner."
 E.S.
 (Dec.
 2022)

 "The entire presentation was essential to R instruction and can readily be applied to therapy practice.
 The video examples were excellent in demonstrating application."
 J.S.
 (Dec.
 2022)

 "The course was clear and easy to follow.
 I liked the specific ways presented to treat /r/."
 H.C.
 (Dec.
 2022)

 "The examples of activities and words/sentences to use in therapy were good.
-I like that I could take it at my own pace."
+I liked that I could take course at my own pace."
 M.H.
 (Dec.
 2022)

 "I liked the way the presenter simplified the information into stages from basics to habituation."
 B.M.
 (Nov.
 2022)

 "Clear, precise instructions for each stage."
 J.A.
 (Nov.
 2022)